 So to wrap-up, you are guaranteed with every learner group to have at least one individual uncomfortable with the idea of being recorded.
 Program legitimacy and specially trained facilitators who are aware of this issue are crucial to building a foundation for easily undoing this knot of anxiety.
 But you can also lessen the power the camera holds in these individuals minds with two techniques common to film-making:

-2) Showing how the camera provides a benefit to all ranges of healthcare professionals that provides an expanded yet unbiased perspective.
-And yes, demonstrating to learners how the camera and the simulation process an help everyone, even supervisors/faculty such as yourself!
+- Showing how the camera provides a benefit to all ranges of healthcare professionals that provides an expanded yet unbiased perspective.
+And yes, demonstrating to learners how the camera and the simulation process and help everyone, even supervisors/faculty such as yourself!

 Got a question or comment?
-Post a Reply and I will answer!
+Post a comment!